 - Nomad Lounge – This fun bar is located alongside Tiffins and serves up a small selection of appetizers.
 It’s real draw is the themed cocktails, though.
 There are plenty of non-alcoholic beverages on the menu, but this is the perfect spot for adults to take a break from the endless parade of strollers and kids on leashes.

-- Satu’li Canteen – This is Pandora’s signature restaurant.
+- Satu’li Canteen – This is Pandora’s signature quick-service restaurant.
 It serves up Asian-ish dishes that are reasonably healthy.
 It’ll probably be crowded.